HyperChiicken/Moon/_posts/2019-07-28-intrologo.md

   <li>Lots of tutorials are avaiable online.</li>
 </ul>

-&ensp;&ensp;Speaking of tuturials, this one helped me out lots: <a href="https://www.youtube.com/watch?v=3qE3YUGeYjY&t=952s">https://www.youtube.com/watch?v=3qE3YUGeYjY&t=952s</a>.
+&ensp;&ensp;Speaking of tutorials, this one helped me out lots: <a href="https://www.youtube.com/watch?v=3qE3YUGeYjY&t=952s">https://www.youtube.com/watch?v=3qE3YUGeYjY&t=952s</a>.
 The video starts from importing the static logo, animating the individual components of it, and finalizing the end product.
 There are some steps that are glazed over when he fixes the "bugs" but it took little time to figure it out.
 Adding audio was not part of the tutorial, so I had to figure that out too.

-<b>NOTE: <i>Make sure to set the target FPS in the very beginning; otherwise, you'll have restart or do some awkward deleting and control+z-ing.</i></b>
+<b>NOTE: <i>Make sure to set the target FPS in the very beginning; otherwise, you'll have to restart or do some awkward deleting and control+z-ing.</i></b>

 <figure>
    <center>